 CONFEDERATE ARTILLERY FUSE INSERT - CS insert

 for artillery shell.
 This would screw into the nose of the shell

 was actually fired.
-Recovery place
+Recovery place unknown.

 |DUG BUTTONS ARE LISTED IN THE 'BUTTONS' CATAGORY

 Lockplate with hammer to a percussion gun.
 This would be to

 a civilian type of rifle.
 Recovered in Nashville, Tn.
 Looks to

 have seen a violent end by the looks of the bent screw.

 OFFICER'S SWORD BELT PLATE - DUG - Recovery

 location unknown.
 This plate has seen it all - many

 nicks, etc (most probably from plows).
 Narrow tongue

 denoting an earlier plate.
 German silver applied wreaths